Estimated reading time: 13 minutes

 So – Let’s assume you need to ride this out.
 Grab a drink, sit down and listen carefully:

-- The worst thing you can do with a Narcissist is do anything to point out their bad behaviour – they love attention.
+- The worst thing you can do with a Narcissist is do anything to point out their bad behavior – they love attention.
 Even negative attention.
 Instead, learn to respond in a way that keeps you in control of your options and choices.
 If you feel yourself reacting, step away, take a minute and regain back your control.

 - Set clear boundaries.
 Even if it’s in your head.
 Set a firm boundary wherever you need one and stick to it.
 This reinforces to your brain that you have your own back and that you are maintaining your personal power.
 Remember, boundaries aren’t meant to control others; they’re a guideline for you to know what is and what isn’t acceptable.
-Boundaries are a part of self-care – they’re healthy, normal and necessary.
+Boundaries are a part of self-care – they’re healthy, normal, and necessary.
 The Narcissist may not accept them – but remember boundaries are not to control other people but to show respect for yourself.

 - Narcissists thrive on getting a reaction out of someone – especially someone who they feel power over.
 They will push you, shame you, call you out, embarrass you and humiliate you but you don’t have to allow any of it to get under your skin

 - Use Emotional Intelligence to manage your thoughts and actions.
-And remember that any cruel behaviour and words reflect badly on the Narcissist, not you.
+And remember that any cruel behavior and words reflect badly on the Narcissist, not you.
 This is a toughie – but double-check with a good, safe friend if you, for one second, find yourself believing the criticism.

 - A Narcissistic boss has a constant need to be admired by others.
 So, refuse to feed the beast.
-It’s also just as important to remember that the more you feed their bad behaviour the worse it will become.
+It’s also just as important to remember that the more you feed their bad behavior the worse it will become.
 Narcissists surround themselves with only two types of people: those who enable them and who bite their tongue or fawn.
 Anyone who doesn’t fit into one of these two categories will certainly be fired or banished – and, if the Narcissist has their way, manipulated into thinking it was their own fault.

 - A Narcissist will always portray themselves as a victim who’s innocent in all aspects.
 When the truth offends them – which is often – they’re quick to lie and tell part-truths.
 If you’re dealing with a Narcissistic boss, be ready to do lots of checking up.